-Leading ME: Resilience, Self-Management, Communication, Evaluation, Empathy, Collaboration, Motivator, Influence others, Organiser.
+Leading ME: Resilience, Self-Management, Communication,

-In Year 7, students are taught in their form group, and Years 8-9 are taught in single or mixed gender groups.
-Students in Year 7 and 8 receive 3 lessons of PE over the 2 weeks, while Year 9 receive 1 lesson of PE each week.

-Students are taught a range of activities including; Net, wall, striking and fielding, outwitting opponents, performing at maximum levels and creative activities.
-Students in Year 9 will complete a unit of work in Sports Leadership.

-In KS4 students will continue to develop their knowledge of skills covered in KS3, with additional focus on key employability and leadership skills.
+Evaluation, Empathy, Collaboration, Motivator, Influence others, taught in single or mixed gender groups.
+Students in Year 7 and 8 receive 4 lessons of PE over the 2 weeks, while Year 9 receive 3 lessons striking and fielding, outwitting opponents, performing at maximum levels and creative activities.
+Students in Year 9 will complete a unit of covered in KS3, with additional focus on key employability and leadership skills.
 Students will receive 1 hour of 'Core PE' time each week.
 Students are also given a range of options available to them to encourage them to take more responsibility for their learning.